TOOLS & EQUIPMENT GUIDE

 Recording MFT Results with Elec-Mate

 The MFT produces the measurements.
-Elec-Mate provides the certification workflow to record, verify, and certify them professionally:
+Elec-Mate is the certification workflow that records, checks and issues them.

-Enter Ze, Zs, RCD trip times, insulation resistance, and continuity values into the EIC schedule of test results on your phone.
-Voice entry allows hands-free recording while holding the MFT.
+Enter Ze, Zs, RCD disconnection times, insulation resistance and continuity values into the EIC schedule of test results on your phone.
+Voice entry lets you record readings hands-free while you are still holding the instrument.

-Photograph the distribution board and let the AI populate the circuit schedule automatically — MCB ratings, types, and descriptions.
-Then add your MFT readings to each circuit row.
-Cuts schedule completion time significantly.
+Photograph the distribution board and let the AI populate the circuit schedule — device ratings, types and descriptions — then add your MFT readings to each row.
+It removes most of the typing from a full board.

-Complete EIC and EICR certificates with MFT results on your
+Complete EIC and EICR certificates with your MFT results on site

 Join 1,000+ UK electricians using Elec-Mate for MFT result entry, automatic Zs compliance checking, and professional EIC and EICR certification.